MicrosoftDocs/dynamics-365-ai/ai-docs/sales/edit-active-sequence.md

 ---
-title: "Edit an active sequence in the sales accelerator | MicrosoftDocs"
+title: "Edit an active sequence | MicrosoftDocs"
-description: "Learn how to edit an active sequence in the sales accelerator." ms.date: 04/09/2021 ms.topic: article
+description: "Edit an active sequence by creating new versions of the sequence without deactivating it in sales accelerator." ms.date: 04/09/2021 ms.topic: article
 author: udaykirang